earthai-tech/pycsamt/README.md

   * **Purpose**

-    Originally, the software was intended for controlled source audio-frequency magnetotelluric (CSAMT) data processing (hence the suffix CSAMT).
-It was also mostly related to the groundwater exploration.
-However, the developement has been enhanced to encompass the audio-magnetotelluric(AMT) methods i.e the frequency above 1Hz ( such as the CSAMT, the natural source AMT (NSAMT) and later radio MT).
-Indeed, the AMT methods are used broadly in diverse of exploration problems such as mineral, hydrocarbon,  groundwater resources, as well as the fault-zone mapping . pycsamt is designed to bring a piece of solution to the problems encountered by using AMT methods.
+    Originally, the software was intended for controlled source audio-frequency magnetotelluric (CSAMT) data processing (hereinafter the suffix CSAMT) and mostly related to the groundwater exploration.
+Currently, the developement is entirely devoted to the audio-magnetotelluric(AMT) methods i.e the frequency above 1Hz.
+It encompasses the CSAMT and the natural source AMT (NSAMT) and later the radio AMT.
+Indeed, the AMT methods are used broadly in diverse of exploration problems such as mineral, hydrocarbon,  groundwater resources, as well as the fault-zone mapping above the 1km depth.
+    _pycsamt_ is designed to bring a piece of solution to the problems encountered by using AMT methods.
 It contains steps of AMT data processing and deals with [OCCAM2D](https://marineemlab.ucsd.edu/Projects/Occam/index.html) of [DeGroot-Hedlin and Constable, 1990](https://doi.org/10.1190/1.1442303) , the [MT2DInvMatlab](https://doi.org/10.1016/j.cageo.2008.10.010)  of [Lee et al., 2009](https://doi.org/10.1016/j.cageo.2008.10.010) and [ModEM](https://sites.google.com/site/modularem/download) of [Kelbert et al., 2014](https://doi.org/10.1016/j.cageo.2014.01.010) for the modeling purpose.

     It also provides processing tools for filtering data and restoring amplitudes at weak frequency (tensor or or scalar values ) in the "dead-dand"  especially for the NSAMT where the natural signals are not under our control and suffer from frequency ranges with little or no signal.
 Some implemented filters are the trimming moving-average (MA), the fixed-length MA (both proposed by [Zonge International Engineering (Zonge, 2000)]( http://www.zonge.com/legacy/PDF_DatPro/Astatic.pdf )) and the adaptative MA based on idea of [Torres-verdìn and Bostick, 1992](https://doi.org/10.1190/1.2400625).
 These filters are mostly used for fast removing the static effect especially in electromagnetic-array profiling survey.
 Some others filters such as "simple" for outliers removal and "PCA" can also be applied upstream for a particular data where the interferences are very strong (e.g. intenses humman activities, power lines, ...).
 Moreover, the  "Savitzky-Golay" filter is also added to remove high-frequency noise from data since it has the advantage of preserving the original shape and features of the signal better than other types of filtering approaches such as MA techniques (simple, exponential, cumulative, weight) .

  * **A specific WE sub-package**

-    Besides the AMT processing, the software implements a special water exploration (WE) sub-package (geology + drilling ) referred  as `geodrill`, entirely dedicated to improve the groundwater exploration techniques.
+    Besides the processing features, the software implements a special water exploration (WE) sub-package (geology + drilling ) referred  as `geodrill`, entirely dedicated to improve the groundwater exploration techniques.
 The aim is to reduce the numerous unsucessful drillings mostly occurred due to their wrong locations after AMT geophysical surveys.
 It consists to minimize the use of supplement methods to AMT which commonly increases the operating budgets to right locate  the drilling thereby reducing the misinterpretation of modeling results(e.g., demarcating the appropriate fracture zones).
 More details can be found in the **Citations** section.

  * **Note**